Old Chinese: Affixation

 Chinese philologists have long noted words with related meanings and similar pronunciations, sometimes written using the same character.

 Henri Maspero attributed some of these alternations to consonant clusters resulting from derivational affixes.

 Subsequent work has identified several such affixes, some of which appear to have cognates in other Sino-Tibetan languages.

+A few of these were still productive or transparent in Old Chinese.

 A common case is "derivation by tone change", in which words in the departing tone appear to be derived from words in other tones.